 If you have more invoices to enter, click Save & New.
 Otherwise, click Save & Close.
 If you chose to print the invoice later, choose File > Print Forms > Invoices when you're ready to print.
 To email the invoice later, choose File > Send Forms when you're ready to send it.

-an I turn an estimate or work order into an invoice in Method?
+Can I turn an estimate into an invoice in Method?

 Until next time,